FYBRLabs/Hackathon2023/Materials_Challenge/README.md

 >These materials are yours to do with as you please but be aware that the electronics must be in their original working condition during judging!
 You are free, however to make destructive modifications or additions to the enclosure

 ## Things you can do
 - Modify the enclosure in some physical way to improve heat disipation by adding different materials
 - Change the physical shape or charachteristics of the enclosure (you don't have to use ours, you can build your own!)
 - Add any kind of sensor or mechanical device (but remember the enclosure has no power source of its own)
 - Paint the enclosure with any material
 - Make the enclosure more asthetically pleasing
+- Modify the way cables route or the electronics/power supply are placed (as long as you don't do the stuff below)

+## Things you shouldn't do
+- Modify the electronics or power supply physically or their software
+- Bend or break fibers or other cables (fibers can't have more than a 60° bend)

 ## Judging
-A primary goal is to reduce the internal temperature of the enclosure when it is exposed to a light source (such as the sun, a heat lamp, an incandecent bulb, etc.).
+1. The primary goal is to reduce the internal temperature of the enclosure when it is exposed to a light source (such as the sun, a heat lamp, an incandecent bulb, etc.).
 This will be judged by exposing the enclosure to a heat source for 10 minutes and measuring the internal temperature vs. the ambient temperature.
 <br><br>Alternately, you may use modeling software to simulate a heat source if you choose to do the challenge virtually.
+1. A secondary goal is to improve the enclosure in **_any other way you can imagine!_**